germankay/ckanext-citeproc/README.md

 ## Prerequisites

 citeproc-py currently only contains `harvard1.csl` for the styles.
 To allow for more styles, you will need to put any desired CSL files from https://github.com/citation-style-language/styles onto your server and define the citeproc style path with `ckanext.citeproc.citation_styles_path` in your CKAN INI file.
-The available citation formats will be built from any CSL files in this directory, so name you files appropriately, e.g. rename `apa-5th-edition.csl` to `apa.csl`
+The available citation formats will be built from any CSL files in this directory.

 ## Installation